noahcroit/CANopen-python/README.md

 # How to run the demo
 ## For Bewckhoff LC5100 Remote I/O
-1. Install CAN interface's driver
+1. Install CAN interface's driver  <br />
 For Korlan's USB2CAN
 ###### Windows
 Install driver and use USB2CAN test application (Get from the driver installation) to test and see serial number of USB-to-CAN interface.
 This serial number will be used in can-python.
 ###### Linux
 Install driver from this repository : https://github.com/8devices/usb2can <br />
 Tools : Use can-util to test CAN interface. <br />